 Peer Learning Sessions are 90-minute teleconference discussions around key issues collaborators face when working on National Forest issues.

-The Peer Learning Sessions website displays upcoming Peer Learning Sessions, and the information required for partner groups or agency personnel to register and join the Session.
+The Peer Learning Sessions page displays upcoming Peer Learning Sessions, and the information required for partner groups or agency personnel to register and join the Session.
 The site also features an extensive library of previous Peer Learning Session recordings, organized around common topics.

 The National Forest Foundation (NFF) provides direct technical assistance to organizations and National Forests across the country.
 The Projects page highlights ongoing collaborative projects that are benefiting from NFF technical assistance.